ppy/osu-wiki/wiki/Tournaments/TWC/2019/en.md

 ## Organisation

-The osu!taiko World Cup 2019 is run by various community members by distributing the multitude of tasks into various fields of responsibility.
+The osu!taiko World Cup 2019 was run by various community members by distributing the multitude of tasks into various fields of responsibility.

 | Position | Member(s) |
 | :-- | :-- |